-ery of commodities relative to trade opportunities we ice of the waterways infrastructure of the United States.
+To facilitate the expedient delivery of commodities relative to trade opportunities we support increased attention to maintenance of the waterways infrastructure of the United States.

-teral fair trade agreements, not free trade agreements, to nd to expand agricultural exports.
+We support bilateral and multi-lateral fair trade agreements, not free trade agreements, to stabilize international grain marketing and to expand agricultural exports.

-de relations with Cuba.
+We support continuing efforts to normalize trade relations with Cuba.

-d trade with foreign countries and imposing tariffs on arkets.

-t the following ideas as the underlying premise for all

-ulture have unique characteristics that differentiate conomy.
-Because food is an integral part of human right to establish and maintain their own domestic qual value to counter lost markets caused by tariff and

-Vorld Bank to the extent that it is beneficial to the U.S.
+We support maintaining balanced trade with foreign countries and imposing tariffs on imports which disrupt domestic farm markets.
+U.S. trade negotiators should consider human rights issues during negotiations on international trade.
+We recognize that food and agriculture have unique characteristics that differentiate them from other sectors of the global economy.
+Because food is an integral part of human life, every nation should be afforded the right to establish and maintain their own domestic farm programs.
+We favor appropriate action of equal value to counter lost markets caused by tariff and non-tariff trade barriers.
+We support U.S. funding of the World Bank to the extent that it is beneficial to the U.S. economy.
 We oppose the forgiveness of any foreign debt, whether military or economic.
 We urge protection against the loss of American jobs.
 We support a proposal that all foreign aid be in the form of credits to be used to buy American goods and commodities.
 We oppose export of fertilizer and other materials necessary for agricultural productions when a definite need for these materials is evident in this country.
 We support the initiation of tariffs to ensure a stable food supply.
 We oppose importation of duty free renewable fuel.
 We oppose any reduction of duties or tariffs on agricultural products imported to the United States.
 Food safety legislation must include a substantial increase in the inspection of imported food and feed products.
 The cost of inspection should come from fees on imports.
 All imported food and feed products should be inspected.
 All beef imports should be counted under the beef import quota system and the current beef import cap should be maintained.
 We oppose the importation of products from countries that do not accept the importation of U.S. agricultural products.
 We favor increasing the per capita income limitation for countries eligible to receive aid under the Food for Peace Program (PL 480).
 When possible all U.S. military installations, government agencies and schools should be required to use only food produced by American farmers and ranchers.
 Contract sales for agriculture exports should be guaranteed.

 We support exempting agriculture from trade sanctions.
-Food should not be used as a weapon.
-If embargoes or sanctions are implemented, producers should be compensated for the loss of markets.
+If embargoes or sanctions are implemented, producers should be compensated for the loss of agricultural markets.